samnjugu/python-gmail/README.md

 dealing with non tech people.
 You can also have your favourite email client do this, but I barely use mine everyday so with this solution and cron am covered.

 Most of the work is done by Tools.py which handles importing imap and smtp library then wrapping the  main features I need in single API.
-This reduces code duplication since for all the classes where you need to email functionality you only have to import Tools.py.
+This reduces code duplication since for all the classes where I need to email functionality I only have to import Tools.py.

+For a sample usage check out searchnfwd.py